• Home

 Aloha Sabers and All Who Love Sabers,

-It is with great pride that the Foundation announces its 2023 Scholarship Program offering financial assistance to graduating seniors, and also to our own Alumni, in helping them to achieve their goal in obtaining a higher education.
-This year, the Foundation will be offering five opportunities to attain scholarships for well deserving Foundation members.
+It is with great pride that the Foundation announces its 2025 Scholarship Program offering financial assistance to graduating seniors, and also to our own Alumni, in helping them achieve their goal in obtaining higher education - college, university, apprenticeship or trade school.
+This year, the Foundation is offering seven (7) opportunities to attain scholarships to well deserving Foundation members.

-In addition to the Foundation’s scholarship, the Foundation has partnered with the Ohana of the late Alfredo D. Lagaso small business owner and Alumni, Frelynn (’83) and Rogan (’84) Kahalehili and Financial Advisor, Alumni, Alan Haruo Kodama ('82).
+In addition to the Foundation's scholarship, the Foundation is partnered with the Ohana of the late Alfredo D. Lagaso long-time Ewa Beach, small business owner and Alumni, Frelynn ('83) and Rogan ('84) Kahalehili, Financial Advisor and Alumni, Alan H. Kodama ('82), the Ohana of the late Frances Rivero ('65), legacy family members John ('77) & Lei Mahoe and their Ohana, and our newest scholarship, Alumna Roxanne "Rocky" Malama ('85) Spirit Scholarship.

 JCHS ALUMNI & COMMUNITY FOUNDATION SCHOLARSHIP

-The JCHS ALUMNI & COMMUNITY FOUNDATION SCHOLARSHIP is offered to deserving graduates of James Campbell High School (Seniors and Alumni) who are members of the Foundation with confirmed enrollment in an institution of higher education.
+The JCHS ALUMNI & COMMUNITY FOUNDATION SCHOLARSHIP is the cornerstone of the Foundation's scholarship program and is offered to deserving graduates of James Campbell High School (Seniors and Alumni) who are members of the Foundation with confirmed enrollment in an institution of higher education or vocational training.
 Our principals are based on Leadership, Perseverance, Integrity and Saber Pride.

 Frelynn ('83) and rogan ('84) kahalehili scholarship